 Among banks using digital technologies to drive sustainability, our research finds that intelligent automation is the most common initiative being implemented across the UK and Germany.

-In the Netherlands, the most common digital transformation initiative being used by banks is collaborating with suppliers and partners for extracting maximum value across the global supply chain, for example in data centres.
+In the US and the Netherlands, banks are collaborating with suppliers and partners to extract maximum value across the global supply chain, for example in data centres.

-CHAPTER 5 Recommendations
+CHAPTER 5

+Recommendations